Flying to Kuala Lumpur from Seletar Airport

 Fly via Firefly budget airlines 6 times daily

 Yep, there’s no hassle of comparing airlines here – it’s just Firefly that flies from Singapore to KL when you go from Seletar Airport.
 The commercial flight takes 80 minutes to reach Subang Airport, with the earliest flight departing at 8.30am and the last flight taking off at 7pm daily.

 Are the airfares really cheaper?

 When you compare it with other budget airlines, however, it is ever so slightly more expensive.
-Firefly airfares are from RM454 (~S$138.19) for a round trip.
-The fare includes 7kg carry-on luggage and 20kg checked baggage, which is usually an add-on for other budget airlines.
+Firefly airfares are from $155 for a round trip.
+The fare includes 7kg carry-on luggage and 10kg checked baggage, which is usually an add-on for other budget airlines.

 – Seletar to Subang –

 While we are all huge fans of Changi Airport and are happy to go 2 hours in advance to roam around or make use of the airport lounges, at Seletar Airport you are only required to show up an hour before your Firefly flight.

 Checking in is fast and distances between the counters and the security as well as boarding gates are very short too; you’ll be in the waiting area in no time.